Introduction to Using Picotte

 In a cluster, servers are called "nodes".
 Picotte has:

-- one management node
+- One management node

 - 88 compute nodes:

-- 74 standard compute nodes in the def
+- 74 standard compute nodes in the

 partition

-- 12 GPU compute nodes in the gpu
+- 74 standard compute nodes in the

 Using Picotte